jessycormier/jessyco-website-svelte/src/content/2023-01-09-site-update.md

 ### The Technical

-I've been digging into why the social media links are not rendering out correclty.
+I've been digging into why the social media links are not rendering out correctly.
-I noticed sharing links on social media has varaying results.
+I noticed sharing links on social media has varying results.
 First I decided to compare the meta tags I grabbed from somewhere online to GitHubs;

 Starting with what I originally had